 Some of the happiest plants in my garden are volunteers — those that just popped, distributed by wind or animals.

 Volunteers usually thrive because they’re growing in their preferred environment.
 (If the spot wasn’t suitable, the seed wouldn’t have sprouted.)
-Volunteers can be annuals, perennials, shrubs, succulents, or even trees.
+Volunteers can be annuals, perennials, shrubs, succulents, or trees.

 Want volunteers?